aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-karapace-recipe.rst

 Apache Kafka® with Karapace Schema Registry
 ===========================================

-This example shows how to setup [Karapace](https://github.com/aiven/karapace) - an open source HTTP API interface and schema registry, with Aiven for Apache Kafka using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
+This example shows how to setup `Karapace <https://github.com/aiven/karapace>`_ - an open source HTTP API interface and schema registry, with Aiven for Apache Kafka® using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
 You'll also enable the auto creation of Apache Kafka topics which will allow you to send message to topics that didn't exist already on the Apache Kafka cluster.
-In order to work directly with Kafka by producing and consuming messages over HTTTP, the REST API feature will be enabled.
+In order to work directly with Kafka by producing and consuming messages over HTTP, the REST API feature will be enabled.
+To learn more, check out `Create Apache Kafka® topics automatically <https://developer.aiven.io/docs/products/kafka/howto/create-topics-automatically.html>`_ page.

 .. mermaid::